-Hierarchy in an organization is delegation of authority where each superior exercises the control which they have over their subordinates.
+Hierarchy in an organization is delegation of authority where each superior exercises their control over their subordinates.

 Selection, as well as promotion of the employees, depends on what kind of technical competence they have.

-Also, here training is important and provided to get familiar with the rules and administrative procedures in the organization.
+Also, here training is important and provided to familiarize with the organization’s rules and administrative procedures.

 Rules And Regulations

-Detailed rules and regulation focus on the work behavior, rights, and duties employees have.
+Detailed rules and regulations focus on the work behavior, rights, and duties employees have.

-Also, the rules are designed so that consistency in work performance can be ensured.
+Also, the rules are designed to ensure consistency in work performance.

-Well, when talking about the advantage of Bureaucratic leadership, there are notable benefits that help the organization.
+Well, when talking about the advantage of Bureaucratic leadership, notable benefits help the organization.

 In short, it has an essential part that plays an important role in modern business to some extent.